-Bonum Bank Plc (the "Issuer") has established a 750,000,000 euros note issuance programme (the "Programme") for the issuance of senior unsecured notes (the "Senior Preferred MREL Eligible Notes" and each, a "Senior Preferred MREL Eligible Note").
-The Senior Preferred MREL Eligible Notes are issued in a series (each a "Series of Notes").
-Each Series of Notes may comprise one or more tranches (each a "Tranche of Notes") of Senior Preferred MREL Eligible Notes.
+Bonum Bank Plc (the "Issuer") has established a 750,000,000 euro note issuance programme (the "Programme") for the issuance of senior unsecured notes (the "Senior Preferred Notes" and each, a "Senior Preferred Note").
+The Senior Preferred Notes are issued in a series (each a "Series of Notes").
+Each Series of Notes may comprise one or more tranches (each a "Tranche of Notes") of Senior Preferred Notes.
 The terms and conditions of a Tranche of Notes are formed by combining these general terms and conditions (the "General Terms and Conditions") and a document specific to such Tranche of Notes called final terms ("Final Terms").

-The Senior Preferred MREL Eligible Notes constitute direct, unconditional, unguaranteed, unsubordinated and unsecured obligations of the Issuer which will at all times rank pari passu among themselves and (save for certain obligations required to be preferred by law) pari passu with all other present or future unsecured and unsubordinated obligations of the Issuer.
+The Senior Preferred Notes will be MREL eligible and constitute direct, unconditional, unguaranteed, unsubordinated and unsecured obligations of the Issuer which will at all times rank pari passu among themselves and (save for certain obligations required to be preferred by law) pari passu with all other present or future unsecured and unsubordinated obligations of the Issuer.

-Senior Preferred MREL Eligible Notes can be issued to be subscribed for by professional investors and eligible counterparties.
-No Senior Preferred MREL Eligible Notes can be issued to retail investors.
+Senior Preferred Notes can be issued to be subscribed for by professional investors and eligible counterparties.
+No Senior Preferred Notes can be issued to retail investors.
 The minimum subscription amount is at least EUR 100,000 and the denomination of a book-entry unit is at least EUR 100,000.

-The Senior Preferred MREL Eligible Notes will be issued in the central securities depository system of Euroclear Finland Oy, incorporated in Finland with Reg.
-No. 1061446-0, address Urho Kekkosen katu 5 C, FI-00100 Helsinki, Finland ("Euroclear Finland") ("CSD system") (or any system replacing or substituting the CSD system in accordance with the Finnish laws, regulations and operating procedures applicable to and/or issued by Euroclear Finland for the time being (the "Euroclear Finland Rules")), in accordance with the Act on the Book-Entry System and Clearing and Settlement (348/2017, as amended) and other Finnish legislation governing book-entry system and book-entry accounts as well as the Euroclear Finland Rules.
-The registrar in respect of the Senior Preferred MREL Eligible Notes will be Euroclear Finland.
+The Senior Preferred Notes will be issued in the central securities depository system of Euroclear Finland Oy, incorporated in Finland with Reg.
+No. 1061446-0, address Itämerenkatu 25, FI-00180, Helsinki, Finland ("Euroclear Finland") ("CSD system") (or any system replacing or substituting the CSD system in accordance with the Finnish laws, regulations and operating procedures applicable to and/or issued by Euroclear Finland for the time being (the "Euroclear Finland Rules")), in accordance with the Act on the Book-Entry System and Clearing and Settlement (348/2017, as amended) and other Finnish legislation governing book-entry system and book-entry accounts as well as the Euroclear Finland Rules.
+The registrar in respect of the Senior Preferred Notes will be Euroclear Finland.

-The issuer agent (in Finnish: liikkeeseenlaskijan asiamies) for a Series of Notes referred to in the regulations of Euroclear Finland as well as the paying agent of the Senior Preferred MREL Eligible Notes (the "Issuer Agent" and/or where applicable, the "Paying Agent") are defined in the Final Terms.
+The issuer agent (in Finnish: liikkeeseenlaskijan asiamies) for a Series of Notes referred to in the regulations of Euroclear Finland as well as the paying agent of the Senior Preferred Notes (the "Issuer Agent" and/or where applicable, the "Paying Agent") are defined in the Final Terms.
 The Issuer may appoint one or more Lead Manager(s) (the "Lead Manager(s)") for a Tranche of Notes or a Series of Notes as specified in the Final Terms.
 The Issuer may appoint a calculation agent for a Series of Notes or the Issuer may act as the calculation agent, in each case as specified in the Final Terms ("Calculation Agent").

-Senior Preferred MREL Eligible Notes subscribed and paid for shall be entered to the respective book-entry accounts of the subscriber(s) on a date set out in the Final Terms in accordance with the Finnish legislation governing the book-entry system and book-entry accounts as well as the Euroclear Finland Rules.
-Each Senior Preferred MREL Eligible Note is freely transferable after it has been registered into the respective book-entry account.
+Senior Preferred Notes subscribed and paid for shall be entered to the respective book-entry accounts of the subscriber(s) on a date set out in the Final Terms in accordance with the Finnish legislation governing the book-entry system and book-entry accounts as well as the Euroclear Finland Rules.
+Each Senior Preferred Note is freely transferable after it has been registered into the respective book-entry account.

-Any reference to Noteholders or holders in relation to any Senior Preferred MREL Eligible Notes shall mean the holders of the Senior Preferred MREL Eligible Notes.
+Any reference to Noteholders or holders in relation to any Senior Preferred Notes shall mean the holders of the Senior Preferred Notes.